 - Whole wheat pasta

-- Low sodium canned beans
+- Low sodium canned beans and vegetables

 - Canned fish

 Tip 2: Stay on schedule

 When you’re juggling work, home, and activities, keeping a consistent schedule can be hard.
 It’s easy to let regular mealtimes slip.
 If you can, try to keep a regular mealtime at least a few days a week.